ladybug-podcast/ladybug-website/README.md

   Welcome to the Ladybug Podcast!
 </h1>

-Hosted by Kelly Vaughn, Ali Spittel, and Emma Wedekind, the Ladybug Podcast is debugging the tech industry.
+Hosted by Kelly Vaughn, Ali Spittel, and Emma Bostian, the Ladybug Podcast is debugging the tech industry.
 Every Monday dive into a new topic within tech, entrepreneurship, and careers.

 ## About our website